 This status can be used instead of Operational in cases where you want to report on replaced assets.

-When an asset is a spare and is still part of your tracked inventory.
+Used when an asset is a spare and is still part of your tracked inventory.

-When an asset is stolen and is still part of your tracked inventory.
+Used when an asset is stolen and is still part of your tracked inventory.

-This will also remove the asset from any software license counts so your compliance reports will be accurate.
+The Stolen status removes the asset from any software license counts so your compliance reports will be accurate.

-Free up a SolarWinds asset license to be used on a new asset.
+The setting also frees up a SolarWinds asset license to be used on a new asset.

-External IP Address
+- External IP Address

 - Network Cards IPs

-Organizational Unit Path (Chrome OS)
+- Organizational Unit Path (Chrome OS)